How to Apply

 To apply, students complete and submit the citywide high school application online via their MySchools account.

-Eighth grade students will receive a welcome letter in mid-October 2021 that will include instructions on how to access your MySchools account and participate in high school admissions including registering for the SHSAT as well as the LaGuardia High Schoo audition.
+Current 8th-graders: In mid-October The DOE sent out welcome letters that included instructions on how to access your MySchools account and participate in high school admissions including registering for the SHSAT as well as the LaGuardia High Schoo audition.
 If you didn't receive the letter, request a copy of it from your middle school's guidance counselor.

 If your child currently attends an independent middle school, you should reach out to the staff member at your child's school who is in charge of high school admissions.
 Or, contact a Family Welcome Center for assistance with setting up a MySchools account.

 Some high schools have screened admissions, meaning they look at students' grades or sample work from the prior school year.
 Some schools may ask students to write an essay or take an exam.
 Schools that offer bilingual programs will screen students for their home language, such as Spanish or Mandarin.
 Learn more about screened admissions on the DOE’s website.